MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-custom-crashes.md

   ]
 }
 ```
+> [!NOTE]
+> To upload a NDK crash, you must attach the minidump file as an attachment to the crash report.
+Learn how to send an attachment in the [attachments section](~/upload-custom-crashes.md#upload-an-attachment) of this page.

 ### Upload an Apple crash log

 To upload an Apple crash log, make sure the log type is set to "appleError".
 The following properties are also required:

-- `primaryArchitectureId`: required integer with CPU primary architecture.
+- `primaryArchitectureId`: required integer with CPU primary architecture
-- `applicationPath`: required string with the path to the application.
+- `applicationPath`: required string with the path to the application
-- `osExceptionType`: required string with OS exception type.
+- `osExceptionType`: required string with OS exception type
 - `osExceptionCode`: required string with OS exception code
 - `osExceptionAddress`: required string with OS exception address
 - `binaries`: required array with binaries associated to the error